apioo/fusio/src/Action/README.md

 # Action

-All classes inside this folder which implement the `Fusio\Engine\ActionInterface` are listed in the action dropdown.
-In the following a simple example of a custom action.
+This folder contains custom action implementations.
+Each class must implement the `Fusio\Engine\ActionInterface` interface and can be used inside the `.fusio.yml` deploy configuration.
+In the following an example implementation:

     <?php